-The fund sells the portfolio company for €50.0M to exit their investment.
-This translates to \$57.5M according to the spot rate on the day the portfolio company was sold.
-Funds will be repatriated in 3 to 4 weeks.
+The Fund agrees to pay €50.0M to acquire an asset from a European seller, which translates to \$57.5M according to the spot rate on the day the bid is accepted.
+Funds will be remitted in 3 to 4 weeks.